varnish/hitch/docs/vhosts.md

 ## Legacy clients

-To support older clients, you need to add multiple `--frontend=` stances to your configuration file (or command line) and a separate PEM file for each of them.
+To support older clients, you need to add multiple `--frontend=` stanzas to your configuration file (or command line) and a separate PEM file for each of them.
 Usually this means that you need many IP addresses assigned to the hitch server as well.